 We enter into contracts in the normal course of business with third party contract organizations for clinical trials, non-clinical studies and testing, manufacturing, and other services and products for operating purposes.
 The amount and timing of the payments under these contracts varies based upon the timing of the services.
-We have recorded accrued expense of approximately \$2.6 million in our condensed consolidated balance sheet for expenditures incurred by these vendors as of September 30, 2022.
-We have approximately \$4.8 million in cancellable future commitments based on existing contracts as of September 30, 2022.
+We have recorded accrued expense of approximately \$0.7 million in our condensed consolidated balance sheet for expenditures incurred by these vendors as of June 30, 2023.
+Other than our operating lease commitments, we do not have any material non-cancellable future commitments based on existing contracts as of June 30, 2023.